 Dr. Boromisza-Habashi studies public expression using theories and methodologies derived primarily from the Ethnography of Communication research tradition.
 He is interested in the ways speakers use locally available and meaningful discursive resources to communicate in public and to evaluate the public expression of others.
-His primary interest is how speakers assign various kinds of value to speech, and what role value has to play in the global circulation of discursive units, particularly speech genres.
+His primary interest is how speakers assign various kinds of value to speech, and what role value has to play in the global circulation of discourse, particularly speech genres.
 His current research focuses on the value of the Anglo-American speech genre known as public speaking and its presence in non-Anglo social contexts.

 COMM 3410 - Intercultural Communication

 Summer 2018 / Spring 2019 / Summer 2019 / Fall 2019 / Spring 2020

 Explores complex relationships between culture and communication processes from various conceptual perspectives.
 Considers the important role of context (e.g., social, historical, and cultural) in intercultural interactions.
 Recommended Prerequisites: COMM 1210 and COMM 1600.

 COMM 4220 - Senior Seminar: Functions of Communication

 Topical seminar on the functions of communication across interpersonal, group, organizational, and public contexts.
 Reviews current theory and research on topics such as communication and conflict, persuasion, and ethical dimensions of communication practices.
 May be repeated up to 6 total credit hours on different topics.
 Same as COMM 5220.

 COMM 4950 - Senior Thesis: Honors